WheteThunger/TurretLoadouts/README.md

 - `turretloadouts.autoauth` -- For players with this permission, deploying a turret will automatically authorize the player to it.
 - `turretloadouts.autotoggle` -- For players with this permission, deploying a turret will automatically power it on, but only if it was filled with a weapon and ammo.
+- `turretloadouts.autotoggle.samsite` -- For players with this permission, deploying a sam site will automatically power it on, but only if filled with some ammo.
 - `turretloadouts.manage` -- Allows the player to use `tl`, `tl help|list`, and `tl <loadout name>`.
 - `turretloadouts.manage.custom` -- Allows the player to manage custom loadouts using `tl save|update|rename|delete`, according to their allowed loadout ruleset.
 Also allows the commands from the `turretloadouts.manage` permission.